railwayapp/docs/src/docs/reference/accounts.md

 Railway Accounts are how a user interacts with the Railway platform.

 Users are only allowed one account per person.
-This is enforced through email, Github, and payment method verification.
+This is enforced through email, GitHub, and payment method verification.

 ## Account Settings